 In milder regions, you may switch off the air conditioning unit nighttime and rely on ceilings or ground fans to keep you cool.
-Expert air conditioning contractors in Toronto say that fans use less energy than ACs.
+Expert air conditioning contractors in Richmond Hill say that fans use less energy than ACs.

 If you reside in a hotter area, fans may still produce a pleasant breeze at night and allow you to set the air conditioner temperature higher than 78 degrees, saving you money.
 Fans may also help in circulating cool air around the home, reducing the air conditioner’s burden.

 “It isn’t the warm atmosphere, it’s the moisture in it,” most say, and they are correct.
 When the temperature rises, switch on the dehumidifier if you have one.
 Getting rid of that humidity in your home can help you feel a lot better.
 When utilizing a dehumidifier and fans, you may be able to raise the temperature of your air conditioner over 78 degrees.